EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 - Difference between the two is that:
     - Coverage = Configure (Coverage) → Build binaries → Run coverage target.
 This is why for coverage, there is one more line to run i.e. `cmake --build build-coverage`.
     - Debug = Configure (Debug) → Build only what you need.
+- Integration test :
+    - Created empty file.
+Adding it to both build and build-coverage.
+    - Created new scripts and modified old ones.
+TOOK LONG JEEEZ!
+    - Adding integration tests for February.....need first to have a method in Date that allows to move from one month to the next:
+        - Creating `normalize` method.

 ## TO DO
 - C++:
-    ❌ Validation of inputs (e.g. no check for 30 Feb, etc.)
-    ✅  Leap year awareness
+    ❌ Validation of inputs (e.g. no check for 30 Feb, etc. or for adding 11 to 30) ✅  Leap year awareness
     ❌ Overflow when adding days
     ❌ Integration tests (we only have unit test DateTest_catch.cpp)